phamanhquan12/Simple-Convo-RAG/README.md

 ```
 ### Output:
 ```
-Response: The document discusses the permissions granted by Google for reproducing tables and figures.
+Response: This document is discussing the development and performance of a computer vision model for object detection and semantic segmentation, specifically focusing on the Inception architecture and its enhancements.
 ```

 ## Requirements